onflow/cadence/docs/language.md

   and functions that are defined in the same contract can access it, but not other contracts in the same account.

-  An element is specified with contract access by using the `access(contract)` keyword.
+  An element is made accessible by code in the same contract by using the `access(contract)` keyword.

 - Private or **access(self)** means the declaration is only accessible/visible